 Having said that, if you know that you want to map the customer journey because you really want to get to know your customer and want to improve customer experience, but don’t have a fixed budget yet for the follow up, but do have the commitment that customer experience needs to improve and personalization needs to be set up, then do start.
 The output will convince your management to take the next steps.
 Only don’t do it if you feel like no one will ever listen to the outcome, if you just need to be able to say that you have done it, for the sake of doing it and to be able to put a nice poster on the wall no one will ever look at.

-If you do this exercise with a limited group of people who never have met a customer in the flesh or have spoken to them, don’t bother.
+If you do this exercise only with a limited group of people who never have met a customer in the flesh or have spoken to them, don’t bother.

 - Decide why you really want to do it with focus on your customer